Cheese-Slice-1/KaNe-Engine/README.md

 # KaNe Engine (WIP)
-A simple, web-based voice synthesizer that works using only stylized (.kane.txt) text files.
+A simple, web-based voice synthesizer that works using stylized (.kane.txt) text files.

 ## Porting/creating voices
 To port voices you must have your samples in WAV format, in the same directory as your singer's bitmap image and description.
 Then, you create a yaml file named "voice.yaml" the same directory as the rest with this formatting: